-If the tech part is something that is scary for you (like it is for me), have no fear, the Email List Accelerator is here.
+If the tech part is something that is scary for you (like it is for me), have no fear, Email List 101 is here.

 Since techy things and website design and email lists stress me out, I created a mini-course so that you don’t have to stress.

 The mini-course goes into further detail about growing your email list.
 It’s everything that I teach my students.